drewwint/drewEwinters.site/content/project/CC_ToM_CU/index.md

 slides: ""
 ---

-Goal: A primary concern for antisocial behavior in youth with callous-unemotional traits is the associated difficulty with processing the emotions of others.
+A primary concern for antisocial behavior in youth with callous-unemotional traits is the associated difficulty with processing the emotions of others.
 The aim of this project is to elucidate specific impairments in neurocognitive function associated with callous-unemotional traits and their impact on processing other's emotions.